Richard Ragan

-Richard Ragan (born June 10, 1964) is a senior staff member for the United Nations and is currently the United Nations WFP Representative in Yemen.
+Richard Ragan (born June 10, 1964) is a senior staff member for the United Nations and is currently the United Nations WFP Representative in Ukraine.
 As the Director of Operations, he opened the Liberia Office and managed operations as part of the UN Secretary General's Ebola Emergency Response Mission (UNMEER), and was the UNWFP Emergency Co-ordinator for the 2015 Nepal earthquake response.
 He's spent time in the private sector as the Senior Director with Vulcan, Microsoft Co-Founder Paul Allen's company.
-Also with the UN World Food Programme he has served as the (WFP) Representative to Bangladesh, Tanzania, Nepal, North Korea, Zambia, and worked on emergencies in East Timor, Kosovo and China.
+Also with the UN World Food Programme he has served as the (WFP) Representative to Yemen, Bangladesh, Tanzania, Nepal, North Korea, Zambia, and worked on emergencies in East Timor, Kosovo and China.
 He also re-opened WFP's office in Libya after it was evacuated in 2014.
 Ragan appears regularly in both international and national media, and is listed in the book, Mississippians, which features famous people from the state of Mississippi.

 Biography

 Early career

 Ragan served as a US Peace Corps Volunteer in the Sierra Madre Mountains of the Philippines.
 Working as an agriculture extensionist, he lived with Ilongots in Quirino Province.
 The Ilongots are considered the Philippines’ last ritual head-hunters and were the subjects of Dr. Michelle Rosaldo's book, Knowledge and Passion: Ilongot Notions of Self and Social Life.
 Living among the semi-nomadic Ilongots, Ragan worked on agriculture and land reform issues.
-Following his Peace Corps experience, Ragan worked for the US House of Representatives Veterans Affairs Committee and as a Foreign Policy Aide for Congressman Les Aspin from Wisconsin.
+Following his Peace Corps experience, Ragan worked with the Public Policy Think Tank, the International Center for Development Policy, for the US House of Representatives Veterans Affairs Committee, and as a Foreign Policy Aide for Congressman Les Aspin from Wisconsin.